monikasiri/controlling-computer-application-using-arduino/README.md

 This project demonstrates a simple yet effective way to interact with a computer using hand gestures.
 It provides an alternative to traditional input methods and can be especially useful in hands-free environments.
 The use of ultrasonic sensors and Arduino makes the system cost-effective and easy to implement, highlighting the potential of gesture-based human-machine interaction.

-### **Conclusion**
----
-This project demonstrates a simple yet effective way to interact with a computer using hand gestures.
-It provides an alternative to traditional input methods and can be especially useful in hands-free environments.
-The use of ultrasonic sensors and Arduino makes the system cost-effective and easy to implement, highlighting the potential of gesture-based human-machine interaction.